Architects and Designers

 Building Costs & VAT

 Building costs are notoriously difficult to predict and depend on the level of the specification, particularly when fitting new kitchens and bathrooms.
 For a modest new home or remodelling/ extension in the South-East, you can expect to pay between £1100.00 – £1600.00 per square metre plus VAT.
 You should add a 5-10% contingency on top of this to cover unforeseen problems.
 As a rule of thumb, a one bedroom flat would need to be at least 40m2, a two bedroom flat or house at least 65m2, a three bedroom house at least 75m2 and a four bedroom house at least 95m2.
-Once you have design drawings, you can hire a Quantity Surveyor or use an online service to give you an early indication of building costs, before you go to the expense of submitting any applications or having the construction drawings prepared.

 When building an extension, VAT is generally payable on materials and also on labour if the contractor is VAT registered.
 When building a new home for yourself, most of the VAT can be reclaimed if you keep accurate records and submit the correct VAT notice.
 When building to sell, VAT is more complicated but can generally be reclaimed under a separate scheme.
 There is also capital gains tax and income tax to consider when selling or renting a non-home-owner-occupied property.